niallpaterson/curry-function/README.md

 ### Return

-A new function that is the curried variant of the argument function.
+A new function.
+The curried variant of the argument function.

 Example: